 Instructions

 - Roast the squash.
-Transfer to the oven, and roast for 45 minutes, or until the flesh of the squash can be easily pierced with a knife through the skin.
-Remove from the oven.
+Place the squash halves cut-side down on the prepared baking sheet.
+Roast for about 45 minutes, or until the flesh is super tender and can be easily pierced with a knife through the skin.
+Let it cool for a few minutes, then you can scoop out the flesh or use it however you wish.

 Notes